ProSweeper/sei-06-21-22/work/w09/d3/deploy-django-heroku.md

  [X] 0001_initial
 ```

-We can run most any command we can locally on the Heroku server by prefacing the command with `heroku run` and substituting `python` for `python3` (Python 3 on Heroku's servers are configured as `python`).
+We can run most any command we can locally on the Heroku server by prefacing the command with `heroku run`.

 Let's check out the migrations for the deployed app:

 ```
-$ heroku run python manage.py showmigrations
+$ heroku run python3 manage.py showmigrations
 ```

 Which generates the following output for Cat Collector: